 All staff and retailers are required to attend a compulsory refresher training on Responsible Play held annually.
 The refresher training involves activity-based learning sessions, talks by counsellors and experts, followed by quizzes to reinforce knowledge of principles and the importance of caring for our customers.

 ART – Appropriate Response Training

-To ensure new frontline staff and retailers promote responsible gambling measures and respond appropriately while dealing with customers in the course of their work, they will undergo a mandatory four-hour training programme called “Appropriate Response Training for Responsible Play” (ART) within six months of commencing work with Singapore Pools.
+To ensure all new staff promote responsible gambling measures and respond appropriately while dealing with customers in the course of their work, they will undergo a mandatory four-hour training programme called “Appropriate Response Training for Responsible Gaming” (ART) within six months of commencing work with Singapore Pools.
 ART is designed to enable new staff to gain knowledge and understanding on areas such as:

 Signs and harms associated with problem gambling;

 Assisting and communicating to customer who display signs of gambling related issues;

 Dealing with difficult situations involving gambling related issues; and